 Rainbowfish Water Requirements

-Many Melanotaeniids come from hard, alkaline water but captive bred fish available today will thrive in a wide range of water conditions.
+Many Melanotaeniids come from hard, alkaline water, but captive bred fish available today will thrive in a wide range of water conditions.
 They do best between 74° and 78° F, at a pH of 7.0 to 8.0 and alkalinity between 5° and 20° dKH (90 ppm to 360 ppm).
+Madagascar Rainbows come from more acidic water and should be kept between 74° and 80°F, pH of 6.5 to 7.5 and alkalinity between 3° and 14°dKH (55 ppm to 250 ppm).
 Pseudomugilids prefer temperatures between 76° and 82° F, pH of 6.5 to 7.5 and alkalinity between 5° and 10° dKH (90 ppm to 180 ppm).
-If the aquarium is kept in a room below 74° F, use an Aqueon aquarium heater to increase the temperature.
-Maintain good filtration and do a 10% water exchange every two weeks or 25% once a month using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+If the aquarium is kept in a room below 74° F, use an Aqueon Aquarium Heater to maintain the correct temperature.
+Maintain good filtration and do a 10% water exchange every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 Housing Requirements for Rainbowfish

 Melanotaeniids are active fish and need plenty of swimming space.
-Smaller species like the Neon Dwarf Rainbow (M. praecox) and the Celebese Rainbow (M. ladegesi), will thrive in a 30 gallon aquarium, whereas most other Melanotaeniid rainbowfish need an aquarium of at least 50 gallons or larger.
+Smaller species like the Neon Dwarf Rainbow (Melanotaenia. praecox) and the Celebese Rainbow (M. ladegesi), will thrive in a 30-gallon aquarium, whereas most other Melanotaeniid rainbowfish need an aquarium of at least 50 gallons or larger.
 Adequate cover in the form of tall plants and other structures is important, but open swimming areas should be provided as well.
-The “Blue Eye” and Threadfin Rainbows are perfectly happy in community aquariums of 20 gallons or well planted species tanks of 10 gallons or less.
+The “Blue Eyes” and Threadfin Rainbows are perfectly happy in community aquariums of 20 gallons or well-planted species tanks of 10 gallons or less.

-Melanotaeniid rainbowfish are peaceful yet active, and get along with most similarly sized, non-aggressive fish.
-Different species can be mixed together and they can also be kept with larger tetras, peaceful barbs, rasboras, danios, catfish and even non-aggressive cichlids such as Kribensis.
-Pseudomugilids and Threadfin Rainbows are shoalers and should be kept in groups of 6 or more for best effect.
+Melanotaeniid rainbowfish are peaceful yet active and get along with most similarly sized, non-aggressive fish.
+Different species can be mixed together and can also be kept with larger tetras, peaceful barbs, rasboras, danios, catfish and even non-aggressive cichlids such as Kribensis.
+Rainbowfish are shoalers and should be kept in groups of 6 or more for best effect.
 Males will exhibit their best colors as they vie for attention from females.
-They are docile and sometimes shy, so tank mates should be chosen carefully.
-These may include pygmy rasboras, small tetras, peaceful barbs, Neocaridinia and Caridinia shrimp, Otocinclus and Corydoras catfish.
+Pseudomugilids and Threadfin Rainbows are docile and sometimes shy, so tank mates should be chosen carefully.
+These may include pygmy rasboras, small tetras, peaceful barbs, Otocinclus and Corydoras catfish.
 Always consult an aquarium expert before buying any new fish for your aquarium.

 What Do Rainbowfish Eat?

 Rainbowfish are egg scatterers and provide no parental care once the eggs are laid.
+Many Rainbowfish spawn in vegetation or can be induced to deposit their eggs in yarn mops.
 A slight increase in temperature will often induce spawning activity.
 Eggs hatch in 7 to 21 days depending on temperature and species.